Moving to Maastricht, The Netherlands

 We asked people in Maastricht if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "In Maastricht, it's important to avoid being late for appointments or meetings, as punctuality is highly valued in Dutch culture.
 It's also considered rude to interrupt someone while they're speaking, so try to wait your turn in conversations.
 Avoid discussing personal matters or asking personal questions in public or in professional settings, as the Dutch value their privacy.
 When dining, it's customary to keep your hands on the table (but not your elbows), and to wait until everyone has been served before you start eating.
 It's also considered impolite to walk on bike lanes, as cycling is a major mode of transportation in the Netherlands.
 Avoid making loud noises or causing disturbances in public places, as the Dutch appreciate quiet and order.
-Lastly, while the Dutch are generally proficient in English, making an effort to learn a few basic phrases in Dutch can be seen as a sign of respect," explained one expat living in Maastricht, The Netherlands.
+Lastly, while the Dutch are generally proficient in English, making an effort to learn a few basic phrases in Dutch can be seen as a sign of respect," replied a member in Maastricht.

 About the Author